USS Hardhead

 USS Hardhead (SS-365), a Balao-class submarine, was a ship of the United States Navy named for the hardhead, a fish of the croaker family.

 Construction and commissioning

 Hardhead was launched by the Manitowoc Shipbuilding Company at Manitowoc, Wisconsin on 12 December 1943, sponsored by Mrs. Inez Riddle McDonald, wife of Lieutenant Commander Eugene F. McDonald (Retired), President of Zenith Radio Corporation, and commissioned on 18 April 1944.

 Service history

-Following shakedown training in Lake Michigan Hardhead entered a floating dry dock at Lockport, Illinois, and was towed to New Orleans, Louisiana, where she arrived o 16 May 1944.
+Following shakedown training in Lake Michigan Hardhead entered a floating dry dock at Lockport, Illinois, and was towed to New Orleans, Louisiana, where she arrived on 16 May 1944.
 She got underway from Algiers, Louisiana, on 22 May1944, and arrived at Balboa, Panama Canal Zone, five days later.
 There she took part in additional training exercises before her arrival at Pearl Harbor, Hawaii, on 7 July 1944.

 First war patrol, July – September 1944

 Hardhead, departed on her first war patrol 27 July and proceeded to her patrol area off the Philippines.
 Early 18 August she detected the Japanese cruiser Natori east of San Bernardino Strait, and closed for a surface attack.
 The first well-directed salvo stopped the cruiser dead in the water; a second sent her to the bottom.

 During the remainder of her first patrol Hardhead rendered lifeguard services during strikes by fleet aircraft on the Philippines and operated with a reconnaissance line during the Palaus operation.
 She arrived Fremantle, Australia, 26 September 1944.